Who We Are

 About Girl Scouts Heart of the South

-We serve 59 counties in north Mississippi, west Tennessee and Crittenden County, Arkansas, and maintain three camps and four regional service centers.
+We serve 59 counties in north Mississippi, west Tennessee and Crittenden County, Arkansas, and maintain three camps and three regional leadership centers.
 The council’s headquarters is located in Memphis, Tennessee at 717 S. White Station Road.

 In addition to participating in meaningful and unique initiatives like Stand Beside Her, GSHS also offers girls of all ages the opportunity to enjoy the great outdoors through our robust camp and equestrian programs and gives girls the opportunity to explore their world through our Girl Scouts GO! yearly travel program.

 Along with our vast programming for girls in grades K-5, GSHS offers additional unique opportunities for older girls and several local scholarship opportunities for high school seniors.

 GSHS also supports our families and volunteers by providing inspiring and informative communications including “Heartstrings,” our monthly council news publication for parents and volunteers and our bi-annual, published magazine, The Promise.